adrenth/wp-hydro-raindrop/README.txt

 4. Custom Authentication Page can be created by Admin for their users as well

 == Changelog ==
+= 1.4.0 =
+* Minor optimizations.
+* Improved the README.txt contents.

 = 1.3.0 =
 * Allow developers to make their own custom MFA page (with shortcodes).
 * Improve MFA flow and security.

 = 1.2.1 =
-* Update WP readme.txt
+* Update WP readme.txt.

 = 1.2.0 =
-* Set PHP 7.0 requirement
+* Set PHP 7.0 requirement.

 = 1.1.1 =
 * Rename PLUGIN_NAME_VERSION constant to HYDRO_RAINDROP_VERSION.